 Grants / Bursaries / Awards

-For projects on a smaller scale and applicants seeking to pilot new ideas we also offer Small grants, up to £2,000, open year-round.
+For projects on a smaller scale and applicants seeking to pilot new ideas the Royal Society of Chemistry offers small grants, up to £2,000, open year-round.
 The next deadline for applications is Monday 2 October.

 More information and applications here.